amushtaev/gatsby-starter-netlify-cms/src/pages/blog/facebook-audience-network-complete-guide.md

   - Monetization Manager
   - Native ads
   - Playable ads
-seo_title: How to Monetize and Advertise on Facebook Audience Network
 metadescription: "Read a two-part guide to the Facebook Audience Network: for developers and for advertisers.
 Learn how to succeed by running and monetizing ads."
-focus_keyphrase: facebook audience network
-seotitle: How to Monetize and Advertise on Facebook Audience Network
 ---
 <!--StartFragment-->